 As is normal with project of this nature, as part of the planning approval being granted, CCC has set-out extensive planning conditions which we need to meet to enable us to move forward to the next phases of the development of the project.

 Over the coming months, we will continue to work with CCC to finalise and discharge those conditions, which will enable the project to progress to the pre-construction and construction phases.

-We anticipate that site work will commence in early 2020, with coal production commencing around 24-months from the start of construction.
+We anticipate that site work will commence in Spring 2020, with coal production commencing around 24-months from the start of construction.